 Fresh-caught seafood like oysters, halibut or scallops

-Fermented in 90% stainless steel tanks and 10% French oak barrels
+Fermented in 93% stainless steel and 7% French oak barrels.
+Aged for 8 months in stainless steel.

 Awards & Accolades